Grass Valley travel bloggers win multiple gold medals for photojournalism

 Iknoian and Hodgson, both longtime journalists and photographers, have run HI Travel Tales for about eight years from their Grass Valley base.
 They have been to all seven continents, 48 countries, and all 50 states.
 They focus on immersive travel that connects readers with the culture, food, history, people, and natural wonders of a destination.

-Subscribe to HITravelTales.com for a monthly newsletter to keep track of their adventures, to find your own travel inspiration, and to gain access to extra benefits.
+Subscribe to the HI Travel Tales newsletter to keep track of their adventures, to find your own travel inspiration, and to gain access to discounts and premium content only available to our subscribers.
 See more photography at PhotosByTherese.HITravelTales.com and MichaelHodgsonphoto.com.

 0 Comments